Omni-rs/examples/examples/evm-simple-encoding-passing-args/README.md

-# Simple Encoding Passing Arguments Example
+# EVM: Simple Encoding Passing Arguments Example

 This example shows how to generate transaction payloads within a Near smart contract when we send the full `EVMTransaction` as arguments to the function.